If you most prefer to shop

 Rosenmontag – the annual carnival

 Each year, the Düsseldorf carnival kicks off on what is known as Rosenmontag – Rose Monday.
-The carnival is a 5-kilometre long parade with 60-70 floats decorated with great imagination, lots of music, song and confetti.
+The next carnival is on February 16, 2015, so be prepared for a 5-kilometre long parade with 60-70 floats decorated with great imagination, lots of music, song and confetti.
 The carnival proceeds through the streets of Alstadt (Old Town).

 Deutsche Oper am Rhein/Duisburg

 Turist information Düsseldorf